EvansWinner/awesome-line-editors/README.md

-[Notation as a Tool of Thought](https://www.jsoftware.com/papers/tot.htm) and think that [APL](https://en.m.wikipedia.org/wiki/APL_(programming_language))&nbsp;![Wikipedia](img/wikipedia.png) is a great numerical language, and Wouldn't it be nice to have something with similar terseness specialized for text manipulation?—well, then maybe line editors are your thing.
+[Notation as a Tool of Thought](https://www.jsoftware.com/papers/tot.htm) and think that [APL](https://en.m.wikipedia.org/wiki/APL_(programming_language))&nbsp;![Wikipedia](img/wikipedia.png) is a great numerical language, and wouldn't it be nice to have something with similar terseness specialized for text manipulation? — well, then maybe line editors are your thing.
 APL god
 [Aaron Hsu](https://www.sacrideo.us/)
 seems to have thought so when he wrote his editor